IMISE/fhir4fair-swat4hcls2024/docs/index.md

+> [!Call for participation]
+> The audience is asked to bring their own examples of FHIR implementations of clinical research artifacts such as research study metadata, study designs, descriptions of datasets, inclusion and exclusion criteria or study documents.

 # Backgroud
 [Health Level 7 Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/) is the predominant evolving IT standard for the representation of medical data in health care.
 Many international initiatives are developing data models conforming to the FHIR specification to represent and exchange medical data, both within academics and industry.
 While the focus of FHIR has traditionally been health care, widening its use to clinical and epidemiological research is still at an early stage of development.